Last Revised: January 11, 2021

-I am graduating this fall, but I'm concerned about the job market.
+I am graduating this spring, but I'm concerned about the job market.
 Can I just stay in school for an additional semester?

 Employment opportunities will vary depending on your field.
 According to the Texas A&M Career Center, many fields are hiring as normal.
 The Career Center has a page devoted to graduate-specific resources.

 You need a degree-related reason to continue in your current degree program.
 If you have met degree requirements or—for research degrees—cleared your thesis, dissertation, or record of study, there is no policy in place that would enable you to delay graduation.

 Master’s or doctoral students who have been asked to make corrections to thesis or dissertation submission could submit final corrections after deadlines for graduation.
 Master’s students in non-thesis programs who have not completed all requirements could seek approval from their program to add summer or fall courses to their degree plan.